douglasteeple/FollowMeDNN/README.md

 ### The final IoU was 0.553580020823.
 ### The final score was 0.407318352164

-The required final score was met.
+The required final score required by the rubric was met.

+The model fundamentally could be trained to recognize and follow other shapes such as cats or dogs, but that would require a large set of training and validation images.

 ## Future Enhancements